Building a more trusted provider-member relationship through digital tools

 Looking ahead, sophisticated algorithms have the potential to flag issues that physicians may have missed.
-The physician will still make decisions about care, but they would be supported by helpful alerts and information they may not have sought on their own.
-“This way, the patient is getting better care, but the payer also gets value because you’re getting things right the first time,” Anderson says.
-“It helps remove some risk that could be going unchecked.”
+Physicians will still make decisions about care, but they would be supported by helpful alerts and information they may not have sought on their own.

 Harnessing the benefits of advanced technology

 With one of the largest health databases in the nation, UnitedHealthcare is applying machine learning and artificial intelligence to help drive industry-wide digital transformation.
-“We are using this technology to design clinical solutions and products to improve care,” says Dr. Jaime Murillo, senior vice president and chief medical officer at Optum Labs.
+“We are using this technology to design clinical solutions and products to improve care,” Murillo says.

 These technologies are designed to help physicians monitor and learn from patient behavior.
 Passively acquired health data signals produce more information than a human can analyze.
 “But artificial intelligence and machine learning can analyze that higher volume of information, detect patterns and identify behaviors that need to be adjusted,” Murillo says.
 “Digital transformation is a huge opportunity for us to diagnose, but also to predict who is heading in a certain direction so we can act earlier.”